CS839/is-differential-privacy-fairly-robust/README.md

 ---

+## Week of 9 Mar

+#### On a scale of 1-10, how do we rate our progress over the past week?
+8

+#### What did we accomplish from last week's tasks?
+We adapted [an MNIST model](https://github.com/tensorflow/privacy/blob/master/tutorials/Classification_Privacy.ipynb) from TensorFlow Privacy and replicated the result from the original paper using Google Colab.

+#### What problems or concerns do we have?
+We ran into [this TensorFlow Privacy issue](https://github.com/tensorflow/privacy/issues/40).
+It isn't very impactful since it only limits the number of training and test examples to be an integer multiple of the batch size.

+#### What do we plan to accomplish do over the next week?
+We will begin studying the use of DiffAI.

+---

 ## Week of 2 Mar

 #### On a scale of 1-10, how do we rate our progress over the past week?